 Biking and Walking Path Network

 Make use of the most extensive urban pathway network in North America!
-Calgary bike paths are made for use by everyone – walkers and cyclists.
-There are many pathways downtown, with the network spreading to outer neighbourhoods from there.
-Check out the City of Calgary’s maps for clearer direction.
+Calgary bike paths are made for everyone—walkers and cyclists.
+There are many pathways downtown, and the network spreads to outer neighbourhoods from there.
+Check out the City of Calgary’s maps for more precise directions.

 Downtown Plus 15

 Calgary is great to visit at any time of the year, with many activities to keep you busy year-round!
-Visiting from June through August will ensure days full of festivals and a beautiful river valley setting.
+Visiting in the summer months, from June through August, will ensure days full of festivals and a beautiful river valley setting.
 Longer days in the summer are also something to take advantage of.
 And don’t forget about the world-famous Calgary Stampede that occurs every second week of July.

 Calgary in winter can also be a delight.
-While there are guaranteed to be a couple of weeks where the city is in an inhospitable deep freeze, warm chinook winds off of the mountains can also melt it all and sometimes bring temperatures into the summertime range.
+While there are guaranteed to be a couple of weeks where the city is experiencing an inhospitable deep freeze, warm chinook winds that blow off the mountains can also melt it all and sometimes bring temperatures into the summertime range.

-Being within range of the mountains also means that day trips to popular ski slopes are also possible.
+Being within range of the mountains also makes day trips to famous ski slopes possible.
 (Check out our guide on how to get from Calgary to Banff.)

-There are plenty of choices for accommodations in Calgary.
-Whether you’re looking for an experience or just a simple room – there’s something for everyone.
+There are plenty of accommodation choices in Calgary.
+Whether you’re looking for an experience or just a simple room, there’s something for everyone.

 Calgary Hotels

 West Side – The Alt Hotel Calgary University is brand new and opened in July 2023!
-If you’re looking for a good option to explore Calgary and a base to escape to Canmore or Banff for the day, this is the hotel to stay at.
-Conveniently located in the west end of the city, it’s a great option to explore everything around Calgary or to get to the mountains easily and quickly.
+When we’re looking for the perfect option to explore Calgary and a base to escape to Canmore or Banff for the day, this is the hotel we choose to stay at.
+Conveniently located in the city’s west end, it’s an excellent option for us to explore everything around Calgary or get to the mountains efficiently and quickly.

 Want to see more options?
 Click through to see our guide to the best hotels in Calgary.
 If you are travelling with your pet, you might also want to check out our guide to pet-friendly hotels in Calgary.

-AirBnbs and Rentals – Airbnb is always one of our favourite ways to stay when we travel and here’s a post of our recommended Calgary Airbnbs to stay at.
+Airbnb has always been one of our favourite ways to stay when we travel.
+There are plenty of options for Airbnbs and rentals in Calgary in all quadrants of the city.
+Here’s a post of our recommended Calgary Airbnbs to stay at.

-Camping – There are a few options for camping very near the city limits and also other great ones within a few hours.
+There are a few camping options very near the city limits and also other great ones within a few hours.
 Want the camping experience but need to rent an RV?
-We’ve got you covered with how to do it in this guide to RV rentals in Calgary (and Alberta).
+This guide to RV rentals in Alberta (including Calgary) covers how to do it.

 Sights to See in Calgary